-- Extends eastward from the municipal boundaries of Yarra and Stonnington at Punt Road (on the northern side and southern sides of the river respectively) through to the eastern municipal boundary of the City of Yarra (on the northern bank) and the eastern-most part of the river within the City of Boroondara (on the southern bank). - Includes the open space corridor that surrounds the river, and its urban and suburban interface. - Includes all land adjacent to the Lower Yarra River open space corridor, including both public and private land.
-Primary Focus The extent of the study area has been further informed by: - the topographical character of the surrounding landscape, including consideration of land up to the 'crest' of the surrounding hill slopes; - the visibility of land and development from publicly accessible locations including the Main Yarra Trail, other walking trails, bridges, areas of open space, main road corridors, and the river itself; - identified important views and viewsheds; and, - the location and extent of existing zones and overlays in the relevant planning schemes.
-These defining elements are illustrated on the study area map opposite.
+- a primary focus on land within 500 metres from the banks of the Yarra River, which was assessed in detail as part of the field survey work, which will include the interface of public and private land; - a one kilometre area of interest from the banks of the Yarra River to provide a broader context; - the topographical character of the surrounding landscape, including consideration of land up to the 'crest' of the surrounding hill slopes; - the visibility of land and development from publicly accessible locations including the Main Yarra Trail, other walking trails, bridges, areas of open space, main road corridors, and the river itself; - · identified important views and viewsheds; and, - the location and extent of existing zones and overlays in the relevant planning schemes.

+These defining elements are illustrated on the Study Area Map on the following page.